Affine connection representation of gauge fields

 The differences between coordinate representations have nothing to do with the geometric essence and the physical essence.
 We notice that the value of a gradient direction is dependent on geometry, but independent of that the equations are real-valued or complex-valued.
 Therefore, it is unnecessary for us to confine to such algebraic forms as real-valued or complex-valued forms, but we should focus on such geometric essence as gradient direction.

-The advantage of complex-valued form is that it is applicable for describing the coherent superposition of propagator.
+The essential virtue of complex-valued form is that it is applicable for describing the coherent superposition of propagator.
 However, this is independent of the above discussions, and we are going to discuss it in section \ref{Quantum evolution as a distribution of gradient directions}.

 \SubSectionWithLabel{Quantum evolution as a distribution of gradient directions}